84th Academy Awards: Winners and nominees

 The nominees for the 84th Academy Awards were announced on January 24, 2012, at 5:38 a.m.
 PST (13:38 UTC) at the Samuel Goldwyn Theater in Beverly Hills, California, by Tom Sherak, president of the academy, and the actress Jennifer Lawrence.
 Hugo led all nominees with eleven nominations; The Artist came in second with ten.

 The winners were announced during the awards ceremony on February 26, 2012.
 The Artist was the second silent feature to win Best Picture.
 The 1927 film Wings was the first such film to achieve this distinction at the inaugural awards ceremony in 1929.
 Moreover, it was also the first black-and-white feature to win Best Picture since 1993's Schindler's List.
-Best Actor winner Jean Dujardin became the first French actor to win an Academy Award.
+(Note: If the color sequences in Schindler's List are taken into consideration, The Artist becomes the first completely black-and-white film to win Best Picture since 1960's The Apartment.)
+Best Actor winner Jean Dujardin became the first French male actor to win an Academy Award.
 With her latest win for Best Actress, Meryl Streep became the fifth performer to win at least three acting Oscars.